Easy (Rascal Flatts song): Critical reception

-Jessica Phillips of Country Weekly called the song a "sizzling duet".
-Stephen Thomas Erlewine of Allmusic was less favorable, calling it a "questionable stab at pop radio crossover".
-Ben Foster of Country Universe gave the song a B, saying that the lyrics are simple, but effective at telling the story of two ex-lovers who are in denial of the strong feelings they still harbor for one another.
-Billy Dukes of Taste of Country gave the song four stars out of five, calling it "a daring collaboration and fits right into the Rascal Flatts wheelhouse."
+The song received mixed to positive reviews from music critics.
+Jessica Phillips of Country Weekly described it as a "sizzling duet".

+In contrast, Stephen Thomas Erlewine of AllMusic offered a more critical perspective, characterizing the track as a "questionable stab at pop radio crossover".

+Ben Foster of Country Universe awarded the song a grade of B, noting that while the lyrics are simple, they effectively convey the story of two former lovers who are in denial about their lingering emotions.

+Billy Dukes of Taste of Country gave the song four out of five stars, describing it as "a daring collaboration" that "fits right into the Rascal Flatts wheelhouse".

 Music video

 The music video for the song premiered on CMT.com on July 1, 2011.